-Beti Bachao Beti Padhao – meaning ‘Save the Girl Child, Educate the Girl Child’, is an initiative taken by the Government of India to protect, nurture, and empower the girl child for long-term purposes.
-It means: It has now been transformed into a national campaign and is encouraged to run across all states and union territories of India.
-It is also known as the BBBP scheme.Read more
+Beti Bachao Beti Padhao – meaning ‘Save the Girl Child, Educate the Girl Child’, is an initiative by the Government of India to protect, nurture, and empower a girl child.
+Also known as the BBBP scheme, it has now transformed into a national campaign that runs across all states and union territories of India.Read more

 Insurer pays your premiums in your absence

 Invest ₹10k/month and your child gets ₹1 Cr tax free*

 Save upto ₹46,800 in tax under Section 80(C)

 *All savings are provided by the insurer as per the IRDAI approved insurance plan.
 Standard T&C Apply